-Note When installing a Sequent client directly from the CD-ROM, be sure to use the CD-ROM titled "SERVER : AIX / Tru64 (Alpha)".
+Note When installing a Sequent client directly from the CD-ROM, be sure to use the CD-ROM titled "SERVER: AIX / Tru64 (Alpha)".

-Installing NetBackup DataCenter
+Installing NetBackup

-Before running the NetBackup DataCenter installation script, first review "What Does the Install Script Do?" and "Before Starting the Install Script" below.
+Before running the NetBackup installation script, review "What Does the Install Script Do?" and "Before Starting the Install Script."